 United Airlines Bassinets are 29 inches long by 11 inches wide (74 cm by 28 cm) and can hold an infant weighing 22 pounds (10 kg) or less.

 Customers can request a bassinet by calling the United Customer Contact Center at 1-800-UNITED-1 (1-800-864-8331) within the United States or the appropriate Worldwide Contact Center.
-We will provide accompanying seat assignments for an adult traveling with an infant and up to one travel companion.
+United will provide the accompanying seat assignments for an adult traveling with an infant and up to one travel companion.”

 Virgin Atlantic Bassinet